Bleed Like Me World Tour

-Former Janes Addiction bassist Eric Avery left his position as a member of Alanis Morissette's backing band to perform bass guitar for the duration of the tour.
-Matt Walker, who had performed on the Bleed Like Me album, covered on drums on a small number of North American shows.
-Walker had also covered for the band on a previous tour.
+Former Jane's Addiction bassist Eric Avery left his position as a member of Alanis Morissette's backing band to perform bass guitar for the duration of the tour.
+Matt Walker, who performed on the album, covered Butch Vig on drums on a few North American shows.
 A number of artists supported Garbage throughout the run of the tour, including The Dead 60's, JJ72, Los Abandoned, Melatonine, Silo, Red Jezebel and theSTART.
 During one festival appearance, Garbage performed four mash ups with Canadian electroclash musician Peaches.

 Each performance on the tour was led-in by an intro-tape of Johnny Cash's posthumous cover version "Hurt".
 The first three legs of the tour were documented by a film crew, which was hosted as streaming video on the band's website, and as extra content on their single and album releases.
 More of the footage was later incorporated into a full-length documentary, Thanks for the Uhhh, Support, which was released on the band's 2007 greatest hits DVD.